 If it’s time for your pride and joy to fly the nest then why not give them the gift of home cooking made easy with this microwaveable pressure cooker.
 We know that the last thing on your mind when going off to university is how to get your 5-a day, but with the Lakeland Microwave Pressure Cooker you’ll be able to cook your meals quickly and easily (and maybe pack in those veggies too) and still have time to go out with your mates.
 This is an entry-level pressure cooker that won’t break the bank, so if you’re not convinced by the fancier options this is a great option to start out with.
 It even comes with 23 recipes if you’re stuck for inspiration.

 Save space and money with this cooker that boasts 12 gadgets in 1 pot

 Best for: Value for money | Type: Electronic | Size (WDH): 33 x 34 x 36cm | Capacity: 5L | RRP: £59.99

-If you’re a keen cook that’s always trying out different recipes but don’t want to splurge on millions of different kitchen gadgets (who has a kitchen that big!?) then the Pressure King Pro 5 is the best value for money pressure cooker on the market.
-It’s 12-in-1 functionality means you can use it as a steamer, slow cooker and warmer as well as use it for sautéing and browning off ingredients for a professional finish even Gordon Ramsey would approve of.
+If you’re a keen cook who’s always trying out different recipes but don’t want to splurge on millions of different kitchen gadgets (who has a kitchen that big!?) then the Pressure King Pro 5 is the best value for money pressure cooker on the market.
+Its 12-in-1 functionality means you can use it as a steamer, slow cooker and warmer as well as use it for sautéing and browning off ingredients for a professional finish even Gordon Ramsay would approve of.
 It also has a super-sleek look and compact design which makes it a must-have appliance for foodies.